zonghuiyouren/activestorage/README.md

 ## Installation

-1. Add `gem "activestorage", git: "https://github.com/rails/activestorage.git"` to your Gemfile.
+1. Add `gem "backupstorage", git: "https://github.com/rails/backupstorage.git"` to your Gemfile.
-2. Add `require "active_storage"` to config/application.rb, after `require "rails/all"` line.
+2. Add `require "backup_storage"` to config/application.rb, after `require "rails/all"` line.
-3. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
+3. Run `rails backupstorage:install` to create needed directories, migrations, and configuration.
-4. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
+4. Configure the storage service in `config/environments/*` with `config.backup_storage.service = :local`
    that references the services configured in `config/storage_services.yml`.
 5. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
 6. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.